 Cash-Settled vs Physical Delivery

-The major difference between ICE Bitcoin futures and CME Bitcoin futures is the settlement method upon expiration.
+A quick futures platform comparison for what ICE and CME are offering: The major difference between ICE Bitcoin futures and CME Bitcoin futures is the settlement method upon expiration.
 The CME contact (like many futures contracts these days) is a cash-settled contract.
 In other words, the owner of the futures contract doesn’t actually receive physical bitcoins when the contract expires.

 Instead, the contract is settled in cash by simply debiting or crediting the customer’s account.
 The new ICE contract will be settled with actual bitcoins.
 Upon expiration, the customer will receive one bitcoin, which is the contract size of the ICE futures contract.